 David Harris is a partner at Bovis, Kyle, Burch & Medlin, LLC.
-David represents surety clients in Georgia and North Carolina and has extensive experience, including: claim investigations, indemnity and subrogation rights, performance bond disputes, payment bond disputes, construction defect litigation, commercial and miscellaneous bonds, fidelity bonds, fraudulent transfer claims, and creditor rights in bankruptcy.
+David represents sureties, contractors and owners in Georgia and North Carolina and has extensive experience, including: construction defect litigation, claim investigations, indemnity and subrogation rights, payment & performance bond disputes, commercial and miscellaneous bonds, fidelity bonds, fraudulent transfer claims, and creditor rights in bankruptcy.

 David joined the firm in 2007, after graduating from Emory School of Law with honors.
 He is a member of a number of professional organizations and has spoken at the National Bond Claims Association, the Southern Surety & Fidelity Claims Conference, and the Surety Association of Georgia.
 In 2015 David was program chair for the 26th Annual Southern Surety & Fidelity Claims Conference.